 Tips for Shopping Around

-- Keep this loan shopping period to a minimum to reduce the impact on your credit score.
+- Keep the car loan shopping period to a minimum to reduce the impact on your credit score.
 FICO scores overlook auto loan inquiries made 45 days before scoring.
 “So, if you find a loan [within this time frame], the inquiries won’t affect your scores while you’re rate shopping,” notes myFICO.

 - Some online lenders offer prequalification tools to see what you may qualify for.
-There is no impact on your credit score.
+There is no impact on your score.

 - Visit the dealership after you’ve been prequalified elsewhere and see if they can beat the current offers you have.
 This may also give you more negotiating power if their numbers are low and they really need your business.

 - Consider reaching out to your financial institution to see if they can help you out.
-If you’re a member of a small community bank or credit union, you may have luck as they sometimes approve loans off the strength of the account holder’s history with their institution.
+If you’re a member of a small community bank or credit union, you may have luck as they sometimes approve car loans off the strength of the account holder’s history with their institution.

 - Avoid “buy here, pay here” dealerships if possible.
 They appeal to consumers with credit challenges, like bankruptcy, because they don’t conduct credit checks.
 But, this usually means the interest rates are astronomical since the lender is assuming more risk.
 In fact, interest rates are usually well into the double-digits and the lender will “make as much, or more, profit on the financing as they do on the car itself,” according to Autotrader.